LARGE LOSS INVESTIGATIONS

 - Review the adjuster’s questions

-- Challenge, clarify and make them correct their ambiguous questions
+- Challenge, clarify and correct ambiguous questions

 - Take the necessary time to review and edit your answers, so that you can sign with confidence